 Description

-Explore the Black River freshwater ecosystem to the estuarine habitats of North Inlet during this two day workshop; watershed adventures will begin at the river's headwaters at the Black River Cypress Preserve on Saturday, October 5th, then teacher participants will travel to the salt marshes of North Inlet estuary at Hobcaw Barony on Saturday, October 12th to 'Wade In' to these productive habitats for hands on, feet wet learning!
+Explore the Black River freshwater ecosystem to the estuarine habitats of North Inlet during this two day workshop; watershed adventures will begin near the river's headwaters at the Black River Cypress Preserve in Andrews, SC on Saturday, October 5th, then teacher participants will travel to the salt marshes of North Inlet estuary at Hobcaw Barony on Saturday, October 12th to 'Wade In' to these productive habitats for hands on, feet wet learning!

 Register